-Local governments establish rules and zoning regulations in Florida about how land in their jurisdiction can be used.
+Local governments establish rules and zoning regulations in Oklahoma about how land in their jurisdiction can be used.
 Most people are aware that there are limits such as what can be built in a residential area versus what can be built in a commercial area.
 However, there are many other zoning factors you should consider before buying vacant land.

 Understanding the zoning requirements is imperative before you purchase any parcel.
 You don’t want to find out after you purchase that you can’t do what you had intended with the land.
 Read on to learn more about what you should watch out for!